-5.2.1.
+- 5.2.1.
 Shufti Pro shall perform verification of the End-user's identity on the basis of documents that are highlighted in 5.3.
-These documents provide reasonable reliability to the confirmation of the identity in The Bahamas Shufti Pro shall ensure that documents being utilised are photo-based biometric identification documents that suffice requirements for Identity Verification.

-- 5.2.2.
-Shufti Pro can also perform verification of the End-user's identity through a real-time audio-video transmission, where a live, interactive video session is carried out between an Identification Expert and the End-user.
+These documents provide reasonable reliability to the confirmation of the identity in Ethiopia.
+Shufti Pro shall ensure that documents being utilized are photo-based biometric identification documents that suffice requirements for Identity Verification. - 5.2.2.
+Shufti Pro can also perform verification of the End-user's identity through real-time video transmission where a live, interactive video session is carried out between an identification expert and the End-user.
 During this session, the End-user will be asked to show their identity documents.
-The End-user will also be asked to perform some random gestures as a part of a liveness check.
-An obliged entity would have the liberty to substitute the - 5.2.3.
+The End-user will also be asked

+- to perform some random gestures as a part of a liveness check.
+(For detailed guidance, refer to subsection 'References'). - 5.2.3.
 For the purpose of verifying the End-user's identity, Shufti Pro shall also verify the documents that are submitted.
-We utilise our specialised Document Verification service to perform checks on the authenticity of the document.
-This includes checks on security features such as holograms, tapered/crumpled edges, doctored elements, form inconsistencies, document expiration, MRZ, reflected colours and microprinting.
+We utilize our specialized Document Verification service to perform checks on the authenticity of the document.
+This includes checks on security features such as holograms, tapered/crumpled edges, doctored elements, form inconsistencies, document expiration, MRZ, reflected colors, and microprinting.